International Undergraduate Admission

 The International Orientation also includes an English Assessment, which is required for students with a TOEFL score below 100 (iBT), an IELTS score below 7, and for students transferring from a language school.
 Students needing additional English assistance will be advised to enroll in supplemental English language courses.

-International students starting their studies in Spring 2014 are required to attend the international orientation on:
+International students starting their studies in Fall 2014 are required to attend the international orientation on:

 The English assessment will be from 3-5 pm.
 Correspondence will be sent prior to the orientation date.